 An organic law establishes the number of members of the National Assembly, their indemnities, the conditions of eligibility, the regime of the ineligibilities and of the incompatibilities.

 Any deputy who resigns from his party in the course of [a] legislature is automatically relieved of his mandate.

-The Deputy resigned from his party is replaced within the conditions determined by an organic law.
+He is replaced within the conditions determined by an organic law.